almakul/rsschool-cv/cv.md

 #### 3. Personal infomation: My goal to start is to become a good frontend developer, purposeful, responsible, always positive, demanding of herself, quick learner, sociable.
 I have no work experience, but there is a great desire to learn.

-#### 4. Skills: HTML, CSS, Yavascript, Python, Sublime Text, Vs code, Figma, Fotoshop, Prepros.
+#### 4. Skills: HTML, CSS, Yavascript, Python, Sublime Text, Vs code, Figma, Fotoshop, Prepros, ColorMania, Jet Brains PyCharm, Excel.

 ####5.
 Code: